jstarrdewar/jstarrdewar.github.io/_posts/2011-12-05-using-the-intellij-configuration-server-plugin-to-sync-up-your-jetbrains-sub-ides.markdown

 1. Efficiency: fewer plugins are loaded, so the app uses less memory and starts up faster.
 2. Ease of setup: Project setup is optimized in the sub-IDEs.
 For example, in RubyMine, you only have to choose a folder with a Rails project in it, whereas in IntelliJ you have to also set up an SDK environment and create a project file.
 3. Stability: Occasionally an enhancement to IntelliJ will break a major plugin.
 10.5 broke compatibility with the RubyMine plugin, because the plugin was slightly behind schedule, and the issue wasn't resolved for ten days.
+4. Availability: Some IDE's aren't available as plugins.
+For example: AppCode.

 Of course there are downsides as well: you save some money by only using IntelliJ if you plan on developing in many different languages.
 It would be